nyx47rd/BeamDrop/README.md

     - **Sender** generates a random 6-digit Channel ID.
     - **Receiver** subscribes to that Channel ID.
     - SDP Offers, Answers, and ICE Candidates are exchanged via this MQTT topic.
+    - *New:* connection logs are displayed to the user to indicate the current stage of the handshake (Signaling -> ICE Checking -> Connected).

 2.  **Direct Transport (WebRTC):**
     - Once signaling is complete, a standard `RTCPeerConnection` is established.